Mitral valve: Disease

-Mitral Disease can be classified using Carpentier’s classification which is based on the leaflet motion.
+Mitral disease can be classified using Carpentier's classification which is based on the leaflet motion.
 Type I pertains to normal leaflet motion.
 Whereas, disease of the valve is categorized to primary mitral regurgitation or secondary mitral regurgitation based on the regurgitant etiology.
 Type II pertains to excessive leaflet motion leading to leaflet prolapse.
 Common causes include, but is not limited to, Barlow disease, myxomatous degeneration, inflammation, and papillary muscle rupture.
 Type III pertains to restrictive motion of the leaflets.
 Type IIIa pertains to restrictive motion during systole and diastole.
 Type IIIb pertains to restrictive motion during systole.

 Investigation

 The closing of the mitral valve and the tricuspid valve constitutes the first heart sound (S1), which can be heard with a stethoscope.
 It is not the valve closure itself which produces the sound but the sudden cessation of blood flow, when the mitral and tricuspid valves close..
 Abnormalities associated with the mitral valve can often be heard when listening with a stethoscope.

-The mitral valve is often also investigated using an ultrasound scan, which can reveal the size and flow of blood through the valve.
+The mitral valve is often also investigated using an ultrasound scan, which can reveal the size, anatomy and flow of blood through the valve.